pzb/documents/docs/BR.md

 Required/Optional: Required
 Contents: This extension MUST contain at least one entry.
 Each entry MUST be one of the following types:

 1. dNSName: the entry MUST contain either a Fully-Qualified Domain Name or Wildcard Domain Name that the CA has validated in accordance with section 3.2.2.4.
-FQDNs and the FQDN portion of Wildcard DNs must comply with RFC 5280 section 4.2.1.6 with the following exception: underscore characters (U+005F LOW LINE) are allowed in Domain Labels such that replacing all underscores with hyphens (U+002D HYPHEN-MINUS) would result in a valid Domain Label.
-CAs MUST NOT include Domain Labels which have hyphens as the third and fourth characters unless the first character is "x" (U+0058 LATIN CAPITAL LETTER X or U+0078 LATIN SMALL LETTER X), the second character is "n" (U+004E LATIN CAPITAL LETTER N or U+006E LATIN SMALL LETTER N), and the fifth and later characters are a valid Punycode string.
+FQDNs and the FQDN portion of Wildcard DNs must comply with RFC 5280 section 4.2.1.6 with the following exception: underscore characters ("\_") are allowed in Domain Labels such that replacing all underscore characters with hyphen characters ("-") would result in a valid Domain Label.
+CAs MUST NOT include Domain Labels which have hyphens as the third and fourth characters unless the first character is "x" or "X", the second character is "n" or "N", and the fifth and later characters are a valid Punycode string.
 CAs MUST additionally validate that Wildcard DNs are consistent with section 3.2.2.6.
 The entry MUST NOT contain an Internal Name.

 2. iPAddress: the entry MUST contain an IP address that the CA has validated in accordance with Section 3.2.2.5.
 The entry MUST NOT contain a Reserved IP Address.